Takeda Oncology: History

 In late December 2007, Millennium successfully submitted a supplemental new drug application (sNDA) to the FDA for Velcade for previously untreated multiple myeloma.
 The sNDA submitted to the FDA for this indication included data from the Phase III VISTA study, a large, well-controlled international clinical trial, comparing a Velcade-based regimen to a traditional standard of care.
 Priority review was granted by the FDA in January 2008.
 On June 20, 2008, the FDA approved VELCADE in combination for patients with previously untreated multiple myeloma.
 This means that Millennium can market Velcade to patients who have not had any prior therapies for multiple myeloma (a first-line therapy).

 In May 2008, Takeda Pharmaceutical Company Limited purchased Millennium for $8.8 billion.
-Millennium was operating as an independent subsidiary, serving as the global center of excellence in oncology under its new name: "Millennium: The Takeda Oncology Company".
-This global footprint includes oncology research and marketing strategy and oversight.
-In addition to Cambridge, MA, oncology resources include facilities in San Diego, San Francisco, Tsukuba and Osaka with Millennium as the global hub for this critical and rapidly expanding therapeutic area.
+Millennium began operating as an independent subsidiary under its new name "Millennium: The Takeda Oncology Company".
+It acts as Takeda's global oncology hub from Cambridge, MA, while Takeda also has oncology facilities in San Diego, San Francisco, Tsukuba and Osaka.

 In 2014, Takeda dropped the "Millennium" brand; effectively renaming the subsidiary into Takeda Oncology.

 However, Millennium Pharmaceuticals Inc is still a legal holding of Takeda and its name is still used for on-going legal processes.

 In October 2023, Takeda began the process of withdrawing its drug, Exkivity in the United States after ending a trial for the drug early due to failure in the late-stage study.
 Exkivity is a drug for adults with non-small cell lung cancer.
 The FDA granted approval for the trial in 2021.